mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 ### How many rack units?

 Racks have capacity measured in rack units (RUs, usually shortened to just Us).
 1 rack unit is 1.75".
-You'll typically see racks sized as a number followed by a U, so an 8U rack would have 8 rack units or 8 x 1.75" = 14" of height for components.
+You'll typically see racks sized as a number followed by a U, so an 8U rack would have eight rack units or 8 x 1.75" = 14" of height for components.

 TODO: Photo of 1U

-Most network switches are 1U, battery backups are usually 2U, servers are typically 2U.
+Most network switches are 1U, battery backups are usually 2U, and servers are typically 2U.

 You don't want to buy too short a rack and run out of room for your components, but you also don't want an enormous rack that occupies more vertical space than you'd ever use.